ocaml/ocaml.org/data/tutorials/rs_00_guidelines.md

 difficult to read and more difficult to maintain: it has to be banished.

 ###  How to comment programs

-####  Don't hesitate to comment when there's a difficulty
-####  If there's no difficulty, there's no point in commenting
-####  Avoid comments in the bodies of functions
+Don't hesitate to comment when there's a difficulty.
+If there's no difficulty, there's no point in commenting.
+Avoid comments in the bodies of functions.
-####  Prefer one comment at the beginning of the function...
-...which explains how the algorithm that is used works.
+Prefer one comment at the beginning of the function which explains how the algorithm that is used works.
 Once more, if there is no difficulty, there is no point in commenting.

 ####  Avoid nocuous comments
 A *nocuous* comment is a comment that does not add any value, i.e. no